loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

             'source':   source
           #.......................................................................................
           module._compile content, route

+*   Isn't it f*cking great that NodeJS / CommonJS includes the ability to import modules written in foreign languages?
+Take that, Python!
+Fuck off, Java!

 *   The transformation of the source code is quite primitive: we simply iterate over all the identifiers in the source, and where words are found that belong to the received vocabulary, we either add a signal